 The first spare terminal of a group of spare terminals on arc (TST) is connected to the 800 ohm winding of the (S) relay.
 All the other spare terminals of the group are strapped and connected to the corresponding terminal of arc (AX) of master switch 1.
-When a sender switch advances to a spare terminal, the (R-25) switch being in position 1, the (T) relay operates, operating the (T-1) relay and advancing the (R-25) switch to position 2 as described in paragraph 6.L.
+When a senier switch advances to a spare terminal, the (R-25) switch being in position 1, the (T) relay operates, operating the (T-1) relay and advancing the (R-25) switch to position 2 as described in paragraph 6.1.
 In position 2, the (T) and (T-1) relays release, and the (S) relay operates.
-Circuit: first spare terminal of arc (TST), brush and terminal of arc (TST) of master switch 2, (T-1) relay normal, winding of the (T-2) relay, cam (R-25), to ground.
-The (T-2) relay also operates in turn operating the (AD) relay.
-The operation of the (S) relay operated advances the (R-25) switch to position 17.
-Circuit: battery, (R-25) magnet, cam (D-25), (MS) relay normal, cam (0-25), ground.
-In position 17. a circuit is closed from battery.
-(R-25) magnet, cam (C-25), front contact of the interrupter, break contacts of the (SC) and (CT) relays, breek contacts of the (CA) key and (MS) relay, to ground through cam (S-25), advancing the switch to position 18.
+Circuit: first spare terminal of ard (TST), brush and terminal of arc (TST) of master switch 2, (T-1) relay normal, winding of the (T-2) relay.
+(PC) key normal, cam (R-25), to ground.
+The (T-2) relay also operates in turn operating the (AD) and (CI) relays.
+The operation of the (S) relay advances the (R-25) switch to position 17.
+Circuit: battery (R-25) magnet, cam (D-25), (S) relay operated, (MS) relay normal, cam (0-25), ground.
+In position 17, a circuit is closed from battery, (R-25) magnet, cam (C-25), front contact of the interrupter, break contacts of the (SC) and (CT) relays, break contacts of the (CA-2) relay (CA) key when AF wiring and apparatus are used, the (OFO) relay and the and (MS) relay, to ground through cam (S-25), advancing the switch to position 18.
 The sender switch selector magnet is energized through the brush and terminal (SM) of master switch 2, make contact (S) relay, break contact (REP) relay, cam (K-25), to ground through brushes and terminals (SY) and (RS).
 The (AX) relay is short-circuited.
 When the magnet breaks its contacts, the (AX) relay operates, through cam (K-25), and arcs (SY) and (RS) to ground.
 The operation of the (AX) relay advances the (R-25) switch to position 1, releases the magnet and advances the brush assembly of the sender switch one terminal.
-The (S) relay locks through its 1000 ohm winding, arc (AC), of master switch 1 strapped spare terminals on sender arc (TST), to ground on the make contact of the (S) relay.
+The (S) relay locks through its 1000 ohm winding, are (AX), of master switch 1 strapped spare terminals on sender arc (TST), to ground on the make contact of the (S) relay.
 In position 1, relays (T) and (T-1) operate as before, but the (R-25) switch does not advance since the ground for its advance is supplied thru the break contact of the (S) relay.
-A circuit is closed from battery, winding and break contact of the selector magnet, strapped terminals and brush of arc (TST), terminal and brush of (TST) arc of master switch 2, to ground on the make contact of the (S) relay.
-Through this circuit the selector magnet energizes and releases until a used terminal is reached, when the (S) relay releases.
-Ground from the break contact of relay (S), make contact of the (T-1) relay, advances the (R-25) switch to position 2, releasing the (T) and (T-1) relays.
+A circuit is closed from battery, winding and break contact of the selector magnet, strapped terminals and brush of arc (TST), terminal and brush of (TST) are of master switch 2, to ground on the make contact of the (S) relay.
+Through this circuit the selector magnet energizes and releases until a used terminal is reached, when the (3) relay releases.
+Ground from the break contact of relay (3). make contact of the (T-1) relay, advances the (R-25) switch to position 2, releasing the (T) and (T-1) relays.